rocketeers-app/rocketeers/content/articles/error-in-the-http2-framing-layer-solution.md

 But after some research online, it wasn't a third party problem.
 But a problem on the server itself, and specifically a bug in the version of `curl` available in the APT repositories of Ubuntu.

+## Solution

-So the solution was to upgrade `curl` to the newest possible version.
+The solution was to upgrade `curl` to the newest possible version.
 Because this new version is not offered through APT, we need to do it manually.

 ## How to upgrade curl manually